benhylau/mesh-workshop/README.md

 Now these pings go through the encrypted `tun1` and `tun0` virtual interfaces, associated with cjdns and yggdrasil, respectively in this example.
 Note that these addresses are regenerated on power cycle.

+Sometimes cjdns does not know that a new peer came up, so if the ping fails you need to restart the process with:

+	kill `ps aux | grep -e '^nobody.*cjdroute' | awk '{ print $2 }'`

 ### Send test traffic with `iperf3`